Understanding the Different Metal Forging Methods

 Equipment Used in Forging

-If you ever see or hear terms like press forging or hammer forging, this is referring to the type of equipment being used during a particular forging process.
+If you ever see or hear terms like press forging or hammer forging, this refers to the type of equipment being used during a particular forging process.

 Presses